ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 }

 ```
-5. Change the name of a module in `go.mod` to main.
+5. Change the name of the module in the `go.mod` to `main`.
-6. Run and see the output in the terminal.
+6. Run the code above until the output in the terminal is displayed.

 :::info
-You can also use any other IDE since GoLand is not free, but it is the most convenient choice.
+It is also possible to use another IDE since GoLand isn’t free, but it is preferred.
 :::

 :::warning IMPORTANT
-All code parts should be added to the `main` function we created in the [⚙ Set your environment](/develop/smart-contracts/tutorials/wallet#-set-your-environment) section.
+All coding components should be added to the `main` function that was created in the [⚙ Set Your Environment](/develop/smart-contracts/tutorials/wallet#-set-your-environment) section.

-Also, only the imports required for a specific code section will be specified in each new section.
-You will need to add new imports to old ones.
+Additionally, only the imports required for a specific code section will be specified in each new section and new imports will need to be added and combined with old ones.

-All code examples used in this tutorial can be found in [my GitHub repository](https://github.com/aSpite/wallet-tutorial).
 :::

+## Source code
+All code examples used in this tutorial can be found in the following [GitHub repository]((https://github.com/aSpite/wallet-tutorial)).

-## 🚀 Let's get started!
+## 🚀  Let's Get Started!

-First of all, you will learn which wallets (v3 and v4) are used in TON and get acquainted with the work of their smart contracts.
-Then you will get to know the types of transactions on TON, and after that, we will start creating transactions, sending them to the blockchain, deploying our wallet, and in the end, working with high-load wallets.
+In this tutorial we’ll learn which wallets (version’s 3 and 4) are most often used on TON Blockchain and get acquainted with how their smart contracts work.
+This will allow developers to better understand the different transaction types on the TON platform to make it simpler to create transactions, send them to the blockchain, deploy wallets, and eventually, be able to work with high-load wallets.

-Our main task is to build transactions using various objects and functions from ton-core, ton, and ton-crypto (ExternalMessage, InternalMessage, Signing, and etc.) to understand what transactions look like on a bigger scale.
-We will consider only two versions of wallets: `v3` and `v4`.
-Exchanges, majority of users, and non-custodial wallets are using these two versions.
+Our main task is to build transactions using various objects and functions for ton-core, ton, and ton-crypto (ExternalMessage, InternalMessage, Signing etc.) to understand what transactions look like on a bigger scale.
+To carry out this process we'll make use of two main wallet versions (v3 and v4) because of the fact that exchanges, non-custodial wallets, and most users only used these specific versions.

 :::note
-There may be occasions in this tutorial when there is no explanation for any particular detail.
-In this case, you will be provided with an explanation on the later stages of this tutorial.
+There may be occasions in this tutorial when there is no explanation for particular details.
+In these cases, more details will be provided in later stages of this tutorial.

-**IMPORTANT:** We will use [Wallet v3 code](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) to understand the working process.
-The reasons for this are described in the next chapter.
-Version v3 has two sub-versions: r1 and r2.
-At the moment, only the second one is being used, so when we say v3 it means v3r2.
+**IMPORTANT:** Throughout this tutorial [wallet v3 code](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) is used to better understand the wallet development process.
+It should be noted that version v3 has two sub-versions: r1 and r2.
+Currently, only the second version is being used, this means that when we refer to v3 in this document it means v3r2.
 :::

-## 💎 Wallets in terms of TON blockchain
+## 💎 TON Blockchain Wallets

-Wallets in TON blockchain are actually smart contracts.
-So everything in TON is a smart contract.
-And as we know, we can deploy smart contracts into the network ourselves and change them any way we want.
-Thanks to this unique feature, we can **customize our wallets**.
+All wallets that operate and run on TON Blockchain are actually smart contracts, in the same way, everything operating on TON is a smart contract.
+Like most blockchains, it is possible to deploy smart contracts on the network and customize them for different uses.
+Thanks to this feature, **full wallet customization is possible**.

-It is wallet smart contracts that help us communicate with other smart contracts.
-But in this case, the question arises:
+On TON wallet smart contracts help the platform communicate with other smart contract types.
+However, it is important to consider how wallet communication takes place.

-### How to communicate with the wallet?
+### Wallet Communication

-Here we are assisted by so-called external transactions.
-Generally, there are two types of transactions in TON blockchain: `internal` and `external`.
-External transactions allow us to send messages to blockchain from the outer world, thus communicating with smart contracts that accept such transactions.
-The function responsible for this logic is as follows:
+Generally, there are two transaction types on TON Blockchain: `internal` and `external`.
+External transactions allow for the ability to send messages to the blockchain from the outside world, thus allowing for the communication with smart contracts that accept such transactions.
+The function responsible for carrying out this process is as follows:

 ```func
 () recv_external(slice in_msg) impure {
     ;; some code
 }
 ```

-Before we go into more details about wallets, let’s look at how the wallet accepts an external transaction.
-First of all, each wallet holds the owner’s `public key`, `seqno` and `subwallet_id`.
-When receiving an external transaction, the wallet uses `get_data()` to retrieve data from its storage.
-It then conducts several checks and decides whether or not to accept the transaction:
+Before we dive into more details concerning wallets, let’s look at how wallets accept external transactions.
+On TON, all wallets hold the owner’s `public key`, `seqno`, and `subwallet_id`.
+When receiving an external transaction, the wallet uses the `get_data()` method to retrieve data from the storage portion of the wallet.
+It then conducts several verification procedures and decides whether to accept the transaction or not.
+This process is conducted as follows:

 ```func
 () recv_external(slice in_msg) impure {